aditya3901/engage-360/README.md

 ## About The Project

 Engage 360 aims to resolve the problems faced by people in the online mode of education and examination!
-Engage 360 provides services such as <b>Face Recognition Based Authentication System, Automated Attendance System during Live Video Call Meetings, Online Exam Proctoring System</b> and much more.
+Engage 360 provides solution to the problems such as <b>Identity Theft, Proxy Attendance and Cheating during Online Examinations</b>.

 ## Core Features

 * <b>Face Recognition Based Authentication System</b>
 * <b>Automated Attendance System during Video Call Meetings</b>&nbsp;&nbsp;⭐
 * <b>Online Exam Proctoring | Cheating Detection System</b>&nbsp;&nbsp;⭐&nbsp;⭐
-* <b>User's Attendance Tracking</b>

 ## Built With